Impact and afterlives of 19th century cabinets on 21st-century collecting, art practice and display.

-The Cabinet of Curiosities (or Wunderkammer) has been widely studied by historians of collecting, systems of organisation and art/nature relations, and has often been seen as a chapter in the prehistory of the modern museum.
-The aim of 'Opening the Cabinet of Curiosities' is to work across disciplines and methods together with curators, scholars and artists in order to re-examine the 19th-century reception of the Renaissance Wunderkammer as well as its contemporary expressions.
+The aim of 'Opening the Cabinet of Curiosities' Part I is to work across disciplines and methods together with curators, scholars and artists in order to re-examine the 19th-century reception of the Renaissance Wunderkammer as well as its contemporary expressions.

 The 'cabinet' concept played a vital role in the Victorian foundation of the V&A itself.
 More recently, the cabinet concept has taken on a new life as a term of choice for contemporary artists exploring artificialia and naturalia and reflecting on protocols of display.
 This project goes 'back to the future' to examine the potential of the cabinet for the V&A's next phase of collecting and display, drawing together experts on the history of collecting, museology and artistic intervention to give new life to this early modern concept.